ElkCl0ner/Simulation-Planets/README.md

 A fun little simulation of planet orbits.
 Inspired by the three body problem.

-Java program using the external library acm.jar as graphics library.
+Java program using the external library acm.jar for graphics.

 Notes:
  - No issues encountered during testing.